Ken15-vn/Neoscript-C-Plus-Plus-edition/README.md

 - [Visual Studio 2026 Community](https://visualstudio.microsoft.com/) (Full IDE features - Used for this version)

 🚀 How to Use (4 Steps):

-1. Download: Download the source files and extract them to your project folder.
+1: Download: Download the latest release package and extract it to your project folder.

-2. Setup: Make sure you have Python 3.11 or higher installed and added to your PATH environment variable.
+2: Environment: Ensure you have the Microsoft Visual C++ Redistributable installed (usually included with Windows or game launchers).

-3. Code: Open ide.ns with any text editor and write the commands you want to execute.
+3: Code: Open ide.ns with any text editor (like Notepad or VS Code) and write your NeoScript commands.

-4. Run: Double-click run.bat to see your code in action.
+4: Run: Double-click run.bat (which now calls the compiled executable) to see your code in action.

 Open Source Project